NicoleJackson89/pp4-recipe-share/README.md

 ![Delete Confirmation](./assets/docs/recipe-delete.png)
 </details>

-- As a logged in user amd the author of a recipe, you will have the option to delete a recipe post.
+- As a logged in user and the author of a recipe, you will have the option to delete a recipe post.
-- Once delet has been clicked a notification will be prompted to confirm this action.
+- Once delete has been clicked a notification will be prompted to confirm this action.

 <details>
 <summary> Footer